These days, small and medium-sized businesses (SMBs) prefer to opt for industry-specific payment systems and tools over generic solutions.

 6 Common Types of Merchant Services

-Merchant service providers offer various services, features, pricing models, and integration capabilities.
-Some prioritize payment solutions for physical shops, while others cater better to e-commerce stores and pop-up shops.
+Merchant services providers offer various services, features, pricing models, and integration capabilities.
+Some merchant services providers prioritize payment solutions for physical shops, while others cater better to e-commerce stores and pop-up shops.
+For those interested in selling merchant services, there are comprehensive guides to help you get started and succeed in the industry.

 Knowing these types can help you choose the best fit for your small business needs.